intelburn/vbox-magic/README.md

 ## vm-export.sh

 This script is designed to bulk export all of the VMs belonging to a group as individual OVAs

+## vm-import.sh

+This script is designed to bulk import all of the OVAs in a directory into VirtualBox